-Christmas Valley Back Country Byway

-Lakeview to Steens Mt.
-Back Country Byway

-Plan time in your vacation or outing to explore -- add the Back Country Byways and all they offer!
+Christmas Valley Back Country Byway Lakeview to Steens Mt.
+Back Country Byway Plan time in your vacation or outing to explore -- add the Back Country Byways and all they offer!
 The Basin and Range is the result of the North American plate being stretched as the smaller plates to its west were sub-ducted and broken up during the Miocene Epoch (23 to 5 million years ago).
 The hot lower crust stretched in a plastic fashion while the brittle upper crust tore into rocky strips that foundered in the soft rock below, tilting into widely spaced ranges with basins between.
 This activity was accompanied by ferocious volcanism and the emplacement of widespread metal deposits.
 During wet times the basins became lakes; in dry times like today most basins dried into dusty playas.
 Most of these events are visible in the rocks and landforms along the Outback Scenic Byway.

 EXPLORING OREGON'S OUTBACK

 Lake County

+Welcome to Lake County 1

-Back Country Byways Map:
+Back Country Byways Map: 2

-Lake County Commissioners and County information 4-5
+Lake County Commissioners and County information4- 5

-CHRISTMAS VALLEY: A Land of Contrasts - 33
+CHRISTMAS VALLEY: A Land of Contrasts 6-33

-Christmas Valley/North Lake Chamber of Commerce .
-6
+Christmas Valley/North Lake Chamber of Commerce 6

-Welcome to Christmas Valley 7
+Greetings from Christmas Valley

-The Willows: A shoppers delight .
-8

-Christmas Valley Golf Course: High Desert Golfing at its Best .
-9
+High Desert Golfing 8

+The Willows: 9

-Coyotes: Icons of the West & snippits of flora and fauna throughout the guide
+Coyotes: Icons of the West 0

 Christmas Valley Sand Dunes

+Crack-in-the-Ground: A Family Adventure 1 2

-The Community Breeze - News and Writer's Forum 12
+The Community Breeze - News and Writer's Forum

-A Birdwatchers Happy Place

-The Oldest Dated Footwear 14

-Importance of Paisley Caves 14

-Crack-in the-Ground

-North Lake School 17

-Central Oregon Community College 17
+October 14th Annular Solar Eclipse Viewing from North Lake County 1

+Anthropological & Archeological Discoveries

+Hiking the Oregon Outback

+July 4th at the Ranch Hand 1

-FABULOUS JULY 4TH & Calendar of 2022/23 Events 18 - 19
+FABULOUS JULY 4TH 18 - 19

-J. W. Kerns, Inc: A Mainstay in the North End 20
+J. W. Kerns, Inc: A Mainstay in the North End 0

 Geological Adventures

-Stockton Farm Market

-Exploring off the Beaten Track
+Klamath Community College

+North Lake School

 Area Map and Business Locator

-The Lost Forest 31

-Hole-in the-Ground 32
+Hole-in the-Ground 2

-Vaqueros View Equine Services 33
+Vaqueros View Equine Services

+Disk Golf: coming soon to Christmas Valley

-Fishing Oregon's Outback: Ana Res. & River; Thompson Valley Res; Chewaucan R. 35
+Fishing Oregon's Outback: Ana Res. & River; Thompson Valley Res; Chewaucan R

-FORT ROCK: Explore - Be Surprised
+FORT ROCK: Explore - Be Surprised 0

-Fort Rock's Geology 37
+Fort Rock's Geology 7

 Step Back in Time at the Museum

+Bird Watching Throughout Lake County

-American Pronghorn 40
+American Pronghorn and more local wildlife

-In a Landscape: Music in the wild 41

-SILVER LAKE: Hidden adventures 42-43
+SILVER LAKE: Hidden adventures 1

-Traveling With Horses
+Traveling With Horses 3

-SUMMER LAKE: A Mecca of Natural Beauty 44-47
+SUMMER LAKE: Nature's Beauty in Every Direction 5

-Picture Rock Pass: Divide or Intersection 44
+Picture Rock Pass: Divide or Intersection 4

-Sandhill Cranes: A tie to pre history 44

-A Mecca of Natural Beauty 45
+Exploring off the beaten track

+Natures Beauty in Every Direction

 Oregon Airstream Club Rally

-The Lodge at Summer Lake: Serenity in a Breathtaking Landscape 47
+The Lodge at Summer Lake: Serenity in a Breathtaking Landscape

 Add Summer Lake Hot Springs to you Travel Plans

-PAISLEY: A great place to explore 48-51
+PAISLEY: A great place to explore U I

-A Stroll Through Paisley: Walk Through History -49
+Paisley: A Walk Through History 0

-LA PINE: Explore Oregon's Other Crater 52-55
+LA PINE: Explore Oregon's Other Crater

-Crater to Crater on the Newberry Country Trail 53
+Crater to Crater on the Newberry Country Trail 3

 La Pine Calendar of Events

 Protect Your Future

-Our Advertisers 56
+Our Advertisers 5

 The Lake County Board of Commissioners